 Round by the garage and the back door of the property the wall of the garage is built into the bank of the house next door.
 The gravel boards of the boundary fence also act as a retaining wall holding the earth back.
 Rainwater runoff from higher up the road runs into the patio area of the house and makes the external walls wet when it rains hard.
-There is a Damp Proof Course (DPC) which prevents water penetrating internally.
+There is a Damp Proof Course (DPC) that prevents water from penetrating internally.

 The sleepers were staggered to match the height of the earth that would be retained behind the wall.
 They were cut and offered up dry to start with to make sure they fitted together properly.
-Holes were drilled in the sleepers to accept 1.2 metre long 20mm steel rods which were passed through the sleepers and hammered into the ground with 2 part polyester resin being used to glue the rods inside the sleepers.
+Holes were drilled in the sleepers to accept 1.2 meters long 20mm steel rods which were passed through the sleepers and hammered into the ground with 2 part polyester resin being used to glue the rods inside the sleepers.
 The sleepers were also glued in place with a quick setting Silyl Modified Polymer glue.

 Once the wall was complete it was left for 24 hours to allow the adhesives to set properly.

 The rainwater which comes off the garage roof is carried away by a gutter into a downpipe.
-An inspection pit was dug following the line of the downpipe from the gutter in order to trace where the water was draining to.
+An inspection pit was dug following the line of the downpipe from the gutter in order to trace where the water was draining too.

-In order to carry away the water from the new channel drain it was proposed that the rainwater drainage pipe for the garage roof gutter would have a tee placed into it and a new trench would be dug for a pipe to be laid and run upto a P trap.
+In order to carry away the water from the new channel drain, it was proposed that the rainwater drainage pipe for the garage roof gutter would have a tee placed into it and a new trench would be dug for a pipe to be laid and run up to a P trap.
 The use of a P trap was just to stop any possible gases coming up from the soakaway and exiting into the atmosphere at ground level through the channel drain.
 The P trap has a downpipe that joins the bottom of the corner joint of the channel drain.
 Here the pipe is cut to accept the slip coupling and double socket branch.

 Then the slip coupling is inserted with pipe lubricant …